+Vacant land has long been viewed by many as an attractive investment.
+After all, it's the stuff they're not making any more of.
+You usually earn no income from vacant land, but you do have expenses for such items as property tax, interest and other carrying costs.
+Can you deduct these costs?
+It depends.
 First of all, for tax purposes there are two types of people who own vacant land: investors and real estate dealers.
 Real estate dealers are in the business of buying and selling land.
 A dealer buys property and resells it, usually at a price higher than the purchase price, and normally after only a short holding period.
 A good example is a subdivider who buys large tracts of vacant land, divides them into smaller lots, and then resells the lots piecemeal.
 Numerous and continuous sales o...

 May 31, 2013 by Stephen Fishman